Leitech

 Leitech COMBI thread depth gage family — the original simultaneous thread size and depth inspection.

-The authority in precision thread depth gaging for over 30 years, Leitech has been more than just a tool manufacturer—we are the architects of the thread depth gaging category.
-When we introduced the original COMBI system, we transformed inspection from a manual 'guesswork' process into a repeatable, NIST-traceable science.
+As the authority in precision measurement and depth calibration for over 30 years, Leitech has been more than just a tool manufacturer—we are the architects of the thread depth gaging category.
+With the introduction of the Leitech COMBI Gage, we transformed inspection from a manual 'guesswork' process into a repeatable, NIST-traceable science.

 Leitech Instruments headquarters in Denmark; manufacturer of precision thread depth gages.